vestrel00/contacts-android/README.md

 }
 ```

-## Framework-agnostic design
+## All core APIs are framework-agnostic and works well with Java and Kotlin

 **The API does not and will not force you to use any frameworks (e.g. RxJava or Coroutines/Flow)!**
 All core functions of the API live in the `core` module, which you can import to your project all by
 itself.
 Don't believe me?
 Take a look at the dependencies in the `core/build.gradle` :D

-So, feel free to use the core API however you want with whatever frameworks you want, such as
+So, feel free to use the core API however you want with whatever libraries or frameworks you want,
-Reactive, Coroutines/Flow, AsyncTask (hope not), WorkManager, and whatever permissions handling
+such as Reactive, Coroutines/Flow, AsyncTask (hope not), WorkManager, and whatever permissions
-APIs you want to use.
+handling APIs you want to use.

 All other modules in this library are **optional** and are just there for your convenience or for
 reference.

-## All core APIs are framework-agnostic and works well with Java and Kotlin

-The core APIs in the `core` module does not and will not force you to use things you don’t want.
-As a matter of fact, the only dependency the core module has is the standard Kotlin lib!
-Use
-whatever Java or Kotlin permissions or threading library you want.
-The extensions are optional and
-are there for convenience.

 I also made sure that **all core functions and entities are interoperable with Java 7+.** So, if
 you were wondering why I’m using a semi-builder pattern instead of using named arguments with